 It’s fascinating to me that I can now recognize Wright’s architectural properties as I kept stumbling on his stunning masterpieces this summer.
 Guided tours are available here.

-I’m not surprised that Frank Lloyd Wright kept popping up in my travels across the midwest this summer.
-What surprises me the most is that we have a lot of people in our local communities that do not see the value in these properties.
+Architectural enthusiasts will appreciate all that these Frank Lloyd Wright properties have to offer across the midwest.
+What surprised me the most is that we have a lot of people in our local communities that do not see the value in these properties.
 His architecture is something that communities all across our country would love to be a part of.

 *Thank you to Elgin, Illinois; Rockford, Illinois; and Wichita, Kansas for hosting me.

 Latest posts by SaraB (see all)